Buying a House with a Friend or Co-Owner: Benefits & Drawbacks

 On the other hand, don't buy that new car before signing your mortgage either because it can affect your credit score and, which can, in turn, put a halt on your mortgage approval.

-Buying a house with a friend can work and work well for all.
+Buying a house with a boyfriend or girlfriend can work and work well for all.
 But don’t rush into anything you might regret.
 How?
-Do some due diligence with your friend beforehand!
+Do some due diligence beforehand!

 1. Do what the banks do

-You may even want to go as far as considering a term life insurance policy on each other – enough to cover the mortgage in the event that one owner dies.
-Make sure to speak with an insurance expert to find out what works best for you guys in case the unforeseen happens.
+It may require going as far as taking out a term life insurance policy on each other – enough to cover the mortgage in the event that one owner dies.
+Make sure to speak with an insurance expert to find out what works best in case the unforeseen happens.

 If you don’t have a plan in place, be sure to contact your mortgage lender immediately to let them know you cannot make the payment.
 If you sit back and ignore it, you risk defaulting on your mortgage — or worse — you could face foreclosure proceedings.